intel-lab-lkp/linux/Documentation/userspace-api/media/rc/rc-protos.rst

 released and pressed again.
 If has been released and pressed again, the toggle bit will invert from one IR message to the next.

-Some remotes have a pointer-type device which can used to control the mouse; some air conditioning systems can have their target temperature target set in IR.
+Some remotes have a pointer-type device which can be used to control the mouse; some air conditioning systems can have their target temperature target set in IR.